tufosa/nodejs_econnreset_issue/README.md

 $ python3 src/sender(-tls).js
 ```

-You will receive 2 types of output in the receiver console:
+You will receive 2 types of output in the receiver's console:

 A- The error-free output:
 ```